 Flooring: Cross Sawn Chestnut from Pergo

-I also have a tutorial on How I Painted the Kitchen Cabinets found HERE…
+UPDATE!!!!
+I have finished the tutorial on How I Painted the Kitchen Cabinets found HERE…

 And if you are looking for ways to organize your kitchen, be sure to check out this post on the Five Organizers Every Kitchen Needs!